Oil slips as Asia pandemic fears counter U.S. pipeline cyberattack

 “That said, it is currently assumed that the disruption to the pipelines will be resolved in a matter of days, so the impact should be limited.”

-The White House was working closely with Colonial to help it to recover.
-Commerce Secretary Gina Raimondo said the pipeline fix was a top priority for the Biden administration. read more
+The White House was working with Colonial to help it to recover.
+Commerce Secretary Gina Raimondo said the pipeline fix was a top priority.

+Marathon Petroleum Corp., a major supplier of fuel to the East Coast, said it was looking into alternative supply arrangements for its customers.

-Brent crude has risen more than 30% this year due to supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the United States and Europe.
+Brent crude has risen more than 30% this year, supported by supply cuts by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+, and easing coronavirus movement restrictions in the United States and Europe.

-But the worsening pandemic developments in Asia have weighed.
-Indian coronavirus infections and deaths held close to record daily highs on Monday. read more
+But the worsening pandemic in Asia has weighed.
+Indian coronavirus infections and deaths held close to record daily highs on Monday.

+Additional reporting by Alex Lawler in Lodon, Aaron Sheldrick in Tokyo and Florence Tan in Singapore; Editing by Steve Orlofsky, Pravin Char and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.